lealceldeiro/gems/README.md

 * Switches on enums are good for augmenting enum types with constant-specific behavior.
 * Use enums any time you need a set of constants whose members are known at compile time.
 * It is not necessary that the set of constants in an enum type stay fixed for all time.

+### Item 35: Use instance fields instead of ordinals

+* Never derive a value associated with an enum from its ordinal; store it in an instance field instead.